Event-Grounded Question Answering over Long Audio via Structured Retrieval: Related Work

 \section{Related Work}

-Research on retrieval‑augmented generation (RAG) highlights the value of grounding LLM outputs in external information to reduce hallucinations and improve factuality.
-Canonical RAG pipelines pair dense retrievers with generators to condition responses on retrieved passages \cite{lewis2020rag}, with surveys documenting challenges such as retrieval ambiguity, domain shift, and bias in retrieval corpora \cite{gupta2024rag_survey}.
-Dense retrievers like DPR enable semantic matching beyond token overlap, but often struggle when queries are underspecified \cite{karpukhin2020dpr}, motivating hybrid retrieval strategies and query refinement.
-Extending RAG beyond text has gained traction in audio and video domains, where raw modalities exceed model context windows.
-Audio‑focused approaches range from ASR‑dependent pipelines to end‑to‑end systems such as WavRAG, which retrieves from audio–text hybrid knowledge without requiring transcription \cite{chen2025wavrag}.
-Strong pretrained encoders such as wav2vec 2.0 remain crucial for robust audio retrieval and reasoning \cite{baevski2020wav2vec}.
-In videos, RAG-like methods retrieve auxiliary OCR/ASR/object metadata or select question‑relevant temporal segments, as in Video‑RAG \cite{luo2024video_rag} and RAG‑Adapter \cite{tan2025rag_adapter}.
-Efficient video‑to‑text conversion frameworks like ViTA \cite{arefeen2024vita} and spatiotemporal architectures including I3D \cite{carreira2017i3d} and TimeSformer \cite{bertasius2021timesformer} further support long‑video retrieval and understanding.
+Retrieval-augmented generation (RAG) grounds LLM outputs in external information to reduce hallucinations and improve factuality.
+Canonical RAG pipelines combine retrievers with generators to condition responses on retrieved passages \cite{lewis2020rag}, while surveys highlight challenges such as retrieval ambiguity, domain shift, and corpus bias \cite{gupta2024rag_survey}.
+Dense retrievers such as DPR enable semantic matching beyond lexical overlap, but can struggle with underspecified queries \cite{karpukhin2020dpr}, motivating hybrid retrieval and query refinement.
+Recent work extends RAG beyond text to modalities whose raw inputs exceed model context limits.
+In audio, approaches range from ASR-based pipelines to end-to-end systems such as WavRAG, which retrieves from audio--text hybrid knowledge without requiring transcription \cite{chen2025wavrag}, with pretrained encoders such as wav2vec 2.0 supporting robust audio retrieval and reasoning \cite{baevski2020wav2vec}.
+In video, methods such as Video-RAG and RAG-Adapter retrieve auxiliary OCR, ASR, object metadata, or question-relevant temporal segments for long-video understanding \cite{luo2024video_rag,tan2025rag_adapter}.
+Related video-to-text and spatiotemporal modeling approaches, including ViTA, I3D, and TimeSformer, further demonstrate the importance of structured temporal representations for long-form multimodal reasoning \cite{arefeen2024vita,carreira2017i3d,bertasius2021timesformer}.